Interested in securing your property with a strong but attractive roller shutter? That’s an excellent idea!

 The following table should give you an indication of the main strengths and weaknesses of each of the most popular roller shutter materials.

-Remember that many roller shutters can be made of a mix of components.
-You’ll frequently get aluminium roller shutters with steel components, for instance.
+Remember that many shutters can be made of a mix of components.
+You’ll frequently get aluminium shutters with steel components, for instance.
 You will also find PVC roller shutter materials with steel rods for reinforcement.

 How can I choose the right material for my roller shutters?

 A lot depends on your individual circumstances as well as your industry.
-Steel roller shutters might be more prominent for industrial and large-scale commercial applications.
+Steel shutters might be more prominent for industrial and large-scale commercial applications.
 This is because security is of increased importance here.
 But aluminium or timber with a good lock might do perfectly fine in a residential environment.